alexhagen/ljs/README.md

 There's a million job schedulers out there right now, but most of them focus on short jobs - little millisecond computations that you need to offload as easily as possible.
-You don't want to fiddle with when to run these.
+You don't want to fiddle with when to run those.
 But what I need is long job scheduling - I run 30 hour simulations pretty often.
 There are a couple packages out there that I find useful, such as ``schedule`` and ``ray`` for Python.
 This package seeks to combine and extend these two